carlosperate/pxt-banana/README.md

 The rendering of this sections can be seen in: https://carlosperate.github.io/pxt-banana/

-The first block will render as blocks, the second and third as cards, and the last will render as a signature in blocks, JavaScript, and Python.
+The first block will render as blocks:

 ```blocks
 basic.showNumber(banana.bananas(1))
 ```

+This block should render as cards (currently not rendering):

 ```cards
 basic.showNumber(banana.bananaAdd(2, 3))
 basic.showNumber(banana.bananaMultiplier(4))
 ```

+This block should render as a signature in blocks, JavaScript, and Python (currently not rendering):

 ```sig
 basic.showNumber(banana.bananasV2(5))
 ```

-A simulator showing the code above:
+And this should render simulator showing all the code above (currently not rendering):

 ```sim
 basic.showNumber(banana.bananas(1))